2021–2022 Columbia University strike: Later strike

 On December 22, the university submitted to the union its "best and final offer" regarding a contract.
 In a letter to the editor published the next day in The Wall Street Journal, Provost Boyce stated that the proposal "is one of the most generous available at any U.S. university".
-However, due to disagreements with the union regarding certain terms of the proposal, such as a failure to recognize all union members as members of the bargaining committee, negotiations continued.
+However, due to disagreements with the union regarding certain terms of the proposal, such as a failure to recognize all union members as members of the bargaining unit, negotiations continued.
 On December 31, the union and university administration held another negotiation session wherein the union proposed below-inflation raise caps and an agreement not to perform another strike action for the next four years.
 Additionally, the union would give casual employees the opportunity to decide whether they wanted to join SWC or not.
 However, the university pushed further for an open shop model of employment at the university, which SWC rejected due to the perceived impact the agreement would have on the union's power.

 On January 7, 2022, the SWC announced that a tentative agreement had been reached with the university, with 93.5 percent of the union members voting to end the strike at noon that day.
 The agreement included provisions for the union such as increased wages (including retroactive wage increases) of up to 30 percent, full union recognition from the university, and union member access to arbitration and mediation services in cases of discrimination or harassment claims.
 Additionally, the university would expand healthcare and childcare coverage by offering dental health insurance, increasing childcare stipends, and creating a $300,000 emergency health fund.
 In exchange, the union agreed to drop three unfair labor practice charges that they had filed against the university.
 The contract would last for four years, with negotiations for another contract scheduled for Spring 2025.
 Following the announcement of the agreement, the union organized several town halls and other information sessions to allow members to discuss the terms of the agreement.
 This discussion period was followed by a voting period lasting from January 22 to January 27.
 An announcement regarding whether the contract has been approved or not is scheduled for January 28.
 Speaking about the agreement, Provost Boyce stated that she was optimistic that the Spring 2022 semester (scheduled to start on January 18) would operate normally and without labor disruptions.
 On January 28, the union reported that the contract had been approved in a vote of 2,099 for and 51 against.